gpandyar/CLEMEA-DEVWKS-1020/README.md

-# CLEMEA-DEVWKS-1020
+# DevNet Create 19

-# DevNet Workshop for NAE APIs at CLEMEA19 (DEVWKS-1020)
+# DevNet Workshop for NAE APIs at DevNet Create 19

-# Scripts for DevNet Workshop 1020 @ Cisco Live Europe 2019
+# Scripts for NAE DevNet Workshop DevNet Create 2019
 ### Postman Collection for common NAE operations
 Download collection and open in Postman2.
 Also download the environment and load as the current environment.
 Collection will not work without the environment.
 ### Postman Environment to run above collections
 Use in conjunction with postman collections for NAE automated login and user creation
 ### Python scripts for the workshop

-# NAE API WORKSHOP - DEVWKS-1020
+# NAE API WORKSHOP - DevNet Create 19

+### Your laptop will have virtualenv pre-installed.
 ### Go to the terminal and run:

     virtualenv devwks1020 --> This will create your own virtual environment in which you can install all the dependencies for this workshop